hannahilea/hannahilea.github.io/blog/autobibliography-2/src.md

 - **Online word game [Pedantle](https://pedantle.certitudes.org/)** (and **[Cemantle](https://cemantle.certitudes.org/)**)

     This game is the daily bane of my existence, in a good way.
 Every day, there's a new Wikipedia page to identify, word by grueling word.
 The healthy way to play is to stop when you've guessed the Wikipedia page.
-Or you can keep going to try to guess *all* the words. 🙃 Luckily, there's only one new entry to guess every 24 hours?
+Or you can keep going to try to guess *all* the words. 🙃 Luckily, there's only one new entry to guess every 24 hours? (h/t ÉV)

     ![Animated gif of playing the game Cemantle, guessing words to fill in an otherwise empty template for filling in each word of the day's wikipedia entry](./assets/cemantle.gif)